Home

 He mentioned it to his cousin

-And that cousin told his brother
+Who then told his own brother

 And that friend told another.